Sean Murphy Player Props: Braves vs. Rockies

-Sean Murphy, with a slugging percentage of .462 in his past 10 games -- including one home run -- will be in action for the Atlanta Braves against the Colorado Rockies, with Dinelson Lamet on the hill, June 16 at 7:20 PM ET.
+On Saturday, Sean Murphy (.317 on-base percentage in past 10 games, 67 points below season-long percentage) and the Atlanta Braves face the Colorado Rockies, whose starting pitcher will be Connor Seabold.
+First pitch is at 4:10 PM ET.

-He had three hits (going 3-for-4 with a double) in his most recent appearance against the Rockies.
+He strung together three hits (going 3-for-4 with a double) in his most recent appearance against the Rockies.

 Sean Murphy Game Info & Props vs. the Rockies